Insights

 What is a qualified withdrawal?

-“Qualified” medical expenses include deductibles, fees, and other health care expenses on behalf of yourself, your spouse, and any dependents.
+“Qualified” medical expenses include deductibles, fees, and other healthcare expenses incurred on behalf of yourself, your spouse, and any dependents.
 There is no time limit for claiming a reimbursement from your account, but you’ll need to document your claimed expenses.

 Can I withdraw money to pay other expenses?